squirke1/llm-mlops-platform/README.md

 - ✅ Production security hardening
 - ✅ Cloud deployment infrastructure (Terraform)
 - ✅ Model A/B testing with traffic routing and metrics
+- ✅ Feature Store with Feast for centralized feature management

 ## 🏗️ Architecture